Adrode/homepage/README.md

 ## Info

-This is my page.
-It contains HTML, CSS and JavaScript code.
+This is my personal homepage.
+The site contains information about my life and my interests.
 The website is under constant development.

+The code includes HTNL, CSS and JavaScript code.
+In the code you can find the bundled font from Google Fonts and OpenGraph tags.